robenkleene/development-references/bundle.md

 	bundle update # Install them gem
-	bundle clean # Delete the old version of the gem bundle install --standalone # Point the
+	bundle clean # Delete the old version of the gem bundle install --standalone # Point the `bundle/bundler/setup` at the gem

 ### Adding to `git`